-The Society has recently published a major report on Large Scale Electricity Storage (Sept 2023).
+The Prime Minister's New Year's message included commitment to "going further...to building secure supplies of energy here at home."
+In 2023, the Society published a major report on Large Scale Electricity Storage (Sept 2023).
 The report concluded that large scale electricity storage is essential to mitigate variations in wind and sunshine, and therefore has a critical role in meeting net zero targets.
 In particular, enhancing storage capability would guard against long-term variations in the wind, and keep the nation's lights on.
 Storing most of the surplus as hydrogen, in salt caverns, would be the cheapest way of doing this.